meeum/coding-fundamentals/README.md

-# Coding Fundamentals: HTML & CSS
+# HTML & CSS for everyone

-Source files for in-class exercise
+Final files for video series exercise